jim-b/ECCSI-SAKKE/README.md

 # ECCSI-SAKKE
 Crypto library and demonstration code for ECCSI/ SAKKE (RFC 6507 and 6508)

+Note!
+If you are viewing this page on the github web page, there is a wiki link on the left hand side of the project screen that provides more details.

 Overview
 --------
     This code performs the ECCSI/ Sakke dialogs as defined in RFCs 6507-6508.